Exponential-User/UBTM-lightmode/README.md

+# This mod is now unsupported, As I am creating a new one and this one is broken

 # UBTM-lightmode
 A mod made for a web game, Included with this mod are JavaScript, CSS, and Payload/CTF image changes.